Jacob-Friesen/obscurejs/README.md

 * [stoppingForEachLoops.js](http://obscurejavascript.tumblr.com/post/146514355630/stopping-foreach-loops-in-javascript): How to stop forEach loops without using an exception and a better strategy.
 * [stub.js](http://obscurejavascript.tumblr.com/post/137969738765/simple-asynchronous-javascript-stubs): A simple one function method of stubbing functions including asynchronous ones.
 * [stringify.js](http://obscurejavascript.tumblr.com/post/143697853679/pretty-printing-in-javascript): How to use stringify to pretty print JavaScript objects in a customizable way.
+* [tap.js](#): How to use the tap and thru methods to customize chained behavior and make debugging much easier.
 * [quickObj.js](http://obscurejavascript.tumblr.com/post/144766469500/faster-object-mocking-with-quick-object-in): A recursive function to quickly create high depth objects for unit and other tests.
 * [void.js](http://obscurejavascript.tumblr.com/post/138877228983/void-in-javascript): Uses of the void keyword.
 Best understood in conjunction with the blog post in this case.
 * [zipObj.js](http://obscurejavascript.tumblr.com/post/142586570436/zipping-objects-in-javascript): A function that maps a list of keys to a list of values.
 This shows an example of why that is important.